ACManoa/acmanoa.github.io/_clubs/ballroom.md

       <br><br>

-      Beyond our general meetings, we have opportunities to perform for the ballroom dance community in Hawaii.
+      Beyond our classes, we have opportunities to perform for the ballroom dance community in Hawaii.
 We also participate in the ballroom dance competitions held twice a year in the state, and in 2024, we had the chance to compete nationally at the DanceSport Championships.

       <br><br>